lbugnion/sample-dotnetcore-simplepostwithrazor/readme.md

 # Creating the simplest possible ASP.
-NET Core form
+NET Core form with a POST method

 Recently I needed to create a simple page for someone to submit an HTML form.
 The rest of the Azure aplication is running on [Azure serverless functions](http://gslb.ch/a10a), [Logic apps](http://gslb.ch/a266a) and [Cognitive services](http://gslb.ch/a117a), but for that last part I wanted something where the user can click on a link, open the page in a web browser (probably on a mobile device), enter a passphrase in a form and the submit through a POST to an SSL encrypted page.
 I thought of writing a small Xamarin app and submitting through POST to an Azure Function.
 Another option would be to use a static HTML page and to use Javascript to submit the Form through a POST to that Azure Function.
 I don't exclude these two options for the future.